YizhiW91/Notes/notes/dataStructure/heap.md

 # Heap
+A heap is a container that stores elements, and supports the following operations:
+* Add an element in O(logn)
+* Remove the minimum element in O(logn)
+* Find the minimum element in O(1)

 ## Relation with Binary Tree
-Heap is the array representation of a complete binary tree.
+Heap is the array representation of a **complete binary tree**.
 * A complete binary tree is a binary tree that strictly follow left to right population.
 All levels are fully populated, except the last level, which also needs to follow left to right population.

 ## Calculation with complete binary tree